nbalepur/Pytorch-Stock-RNN/README.md

 # Pytorch Stock RNN

-This repository aims to use `Pytorch` to predict future stock prices using a Recurrent Neural Network
+This project's goal was to make predictions for stock closing prices using a Recurrent Neural Network and `Pytorch`